romshark/Go-1-2-Proposal---Immutability/README.md

 #### 5.2.1.
 Disadvantages
 - **Backward-incompatible:** the proposed feature requires backward-incompatible language changes.
-- **Less flexible:** _`ro` Transitivity_ describes the inheritance of
+- **Limiting and partially pointless:** _`ro` Transitivity_ describes the
-  immutability by types referenced from immutable references, which limits the ability of the developer to describe *immutable references to mutable objects* (like a mutable slice of immutable slices `[] const [] int` etc.) and similar.
+  inheritance of immutability by types referenced by immutable references, which limits the ability of the developer to describe *immutable references to mutable objects* and similar.
+This limitation will make developers avoid using `ro` types alltogether and use unsafe mutable types instead when a mix between mutable and immutable references is necessary.
+An immutable slice of mutable
+  slices: `const [] [] int` wouldn't be possible with `ro` transitivity and would leave the developer no choice but turning it into a mutable slice of mutable slices: `[][]int` making the entire concept of read-only types partially pointless.
 - **Less advanced:** it doesn't propose immutable struct fields.

 #### 5.2.2.
 Differences